sasabosnic/rgz/ref/is.md

 # Ivan says...

-<p class="quote">&#8220;Hey!
-I'm Ivan Starkov, an author of a few
+<p class="f3 lh-title ni">&#8220;Hey!
+I'm Ivan Starkov, an author
-open source JavaScript libraries, and a software developer at RealAdvisor.</p>
+of a few open source JavaScript libraries, and a software developer at RealAdvisor.</p>

 In 2015 I was looking for a job as a JavaScript developer and as soon as tweeted about that, Roman replied and invited me to join